 - the economic development implications are huge.
 Industry will relocate to regions that have smart highway infrastructure, excellent re-charging services, and progressive policies when it comes to supporting this revolution.
 Does your Mayor get it?

 - self-driving cars don’t involve just cars.
 It involves trucks, and tractors, and ships, and planes, farm combines, and boats.
 It’s not just an era of self-driving cars — it’s an era of autonomous, self-operating things.

 - a bunch of other innovations are happening all at once.
 In fact, there are a whole bunch of parallel innovations occurring with self-driving vehicles, involving such things as advanced energy storage technologies and methodologies, energy microgrids, robotics, and AI, deep data and analytics, smart highway technologies, advanced materials, and so much more.
 And just as with the space program, all of these developments are leading to other new opportunities, industries, and new billion-dollar industries.

 - outsourced driving will be a thing.
 Your car might have the smarts to drive for you.
 Or, if it is a complex route and it doesn’t have the smarts, you’ll simply be able to outsource the driving to someone on the other side of the world.
 “Leave the driving to us” will take on new meaning.

-- your car will know when its going to break down, and will tell you.
+- your car will know when its going to break down and will tell you.
 It will also tell the auto company or local computer geek.
-Maintenance models will turned upside down through prognostic diagnostics.
+Maintenance models will turn upside down through prognostic diagnostics.